12 May How to ensure Duct Cleaning work was carried out properly?

 Conclusion

 There are many ways to ensure that duct cleaning work has been carried out properly.
 Owners and employers need reassurance that their ductwork has been cleaned to a high standard to ensure the safety of their workforce, meet legal obligations and satisfy insurers.
 At Deduct, we’re happy to carry out a free, no-obligation site survey and risk assessment.
-If you’re concerned about your ductwork, give our team a call today on 0333 772 0089.
+If you’re concerned about your ductwork, give our team a call today at 0333 772 0089.